strinsberg/good-ship-lethbridge/README.md

 $./adventureGame
 ```
 This will build the game and then allow you to run it in your terminal

+#### Note

+As the system we built this game on had various tools and libraries for testing
+and other task there are more targets in the Makefile.
+It is not recommended
+that you run these.
+We have left them in only to show that they were part of the
+projects.

 # How to play